hemanthkandula/saleor-storefront/README.md

 - **saleor-storefront/src/views/** - This folder controls the views, or what is displayed for each page.
 Most views have a file named "Page.tsx" that controls the layout of the page and a file named "View.tsx" that calls the query and renders the <Page /> component with the data.
   - Can add another view to storefront here.
 Requires adding a route (see routes below).
 - saleor-storefront/src/@next/pages/ - Second spot for modifying/adding different pages.
 This is the recommended directory to add new pages.
-- **saleor-storefront/src/paths.ts** - This folder contains all the paths.
-Here is where you add a new one.
-- **saleor-storefront/src/pages/** - This folder contains files which are translated to [Next.js routing](https://nextjs.org/docs/basic-features/pages).
-Here is where you add a new route.
+- **saleor-storefront/src/app/routes/** - This folder contains the paths as well as holds the <Routes /> component.
+Here is where you add a new path and route.
   1. Export a new path in paths.ts
-  2. Inside pages, create a new file with name correnspond to your desired route ([read more here](https://nextjs.org/docs/routing/dynamic-routes) about nested routes).
-Import your view in the created route file end export it as a default export.
+  2. Inside AppRoutes.tsx import your new view (see views above) and create a new route with path={paths.newPath} and component={newViewPage}
-  3. To link to your new view `import Link from "next/link"` and use new path you created in paths.ts (make sure to import it)
+  3. To link to your new view import { Link } from "react-router-dom" and use new path you created in paths.ts (make sure to import it)
 - **saleor-storefront/src/app/App.tsx** - This is main <App /> component that renders the <MainMenu />, <Routes /> (explained below), <Footer /> and a couple other components.

 ### Adding a Payment Gateway